mk-fg/reliable-discord-client-irc-daemon/README.md

     `set discord-name-preference-order 'login'`

-    If even ascii logins of specific users get annoying, use `[renames]` in config to change those locally (see [Local Name Aliases] section for more info):
+    If even ascii logins of specific users get annoying, use `[renames]` in config to change those locally (see [Local name aliases] section for more info):

     ``` ini
     [renames]